joko1712/ObsidianVault/FCT/SBD/SBD - Test 2 Preparation.md

 • shared and intention-exclusive (SIX): the subtree rooted by that node is locked explicitly in shared mode and explicit locking is being done at a lower level with exclusive-mode locks.

+Serializable usually ensures serializable execution.
+However, as we shall explain

+shortly, some database systems implement this isolation level in a manner that

+may, in certain cases, allow nonserializable executions.

+• Repeatable read allows only committed data to be read and further requires that,

+between two reads of a data item by a transaction, no other transaction is allowed

+to update it.
+However, the transaction may not be serializable with respect to other

+transactions.
+For instance, when it is searching for data satisfying some conditions,

+a transaction may find some of the data inserted by a committed transaction, but

+may not find other data inserted by the same transaction.

+• Read committed allows only committed data to be read, but does not require re-

+peatable reads.
+For instance, between two reads of a data item by the transaction,

+another transaction may have updated the data item and committed.

+• Read uncommitted allows uncommitted data to be read.
+It is the lowest isolation

+level allowed by SQL.